abinit/abinit/doc/mkdocs-tutorials/paw1.md

 partial waves (obtained from | φi>), and ~pi are dual functions of the |~φi> called projectors.
-It is therefore possible to write every quantity depending on Ψn (density, energy, Hamiltonian) as a function of~Ψn and to find~Ψn by solving self- consistent equations.
+It is therefore possible to write every quantity depending on Ψn (density, energy, Hamiltonian) as a function of~Ψn and to find~Ψn by solving self-consistent equations.

 The PAW method has two main advantages: